WithoutInternetTechnology/wit-ionic-sdk/README.md

 ### How should I use WIT?

 We suggest to proxy **ONLY light APIs requests**, the performance of receiving the data is proportionally related the amount of data.
-This is service is meant to be used for **mission critical data**.
+This service is meant to be used for **mission critical data**.

 We can help in optimizing your request to be faster and use less SMS, [[contact us](alessio@witsdk.com)]() for more informations.